kineticdata/request-bundle-responsive/setup/npm/README.md

   }
 ```

 These scripts use bundle/setup/npm/application.js to create the desired output.
-For example, these scripts can be executed in bundle/setup/npm using bash:
+The [npm run](https://www.npmjs.org/doc/cli/npm-run-script.html) command can execute the scripts based on the script name.
+For example, the minification script can be executed using bash in bundle/setup/npm:

 ```shell
 npm run build-min